insanebytes/piper-no-espeak-unity/README.md

 Choose a voice from the official [rhasspy/piper-voices](https://huggingface.co/rhasspy/piper-voices/tree/main):
 1. Select your language and voice (e.g., `en/en_US/amy/low/`).
 2. Download **both** the `.onnx` file and the `.onnx.json` file.

-### 3. Setup PiperManager
-1. In your Unity Scene, select the GameObject with the **PiperManager** component.
-2. In the Inspector, locate the **Asset Path** field.
-3. Set the paths to point to your downloaded assets within the `StreamingAssets` folder.
-4. Ensure the filenames match your downloaded files exactly.

-### 4. Run the Demo
-1. Open the scene located at `Assets/Scenes/PiperScene.unity`.
-2. Press **Play**.
-3. Enter text in the UI and click **Submit** to trigger local synthesis.

 ---